smtifahim/TARA-Demo-App/README.md

-# TARA-Demo-App
+# TARA Ariticle Search Demo Application

-A demo article search app for TARA acupuncture research using html and javascript.
-The app is currently deplyed at netlify.
+A demo article search app for TARA acupuncture research, built using HTML and JavaScript.
+The app is currently deployed on Netlify.

 * Visit the app from [https://tara-demo.netlify.app/](https://tara-demo.netlify.app/)

 ## JSON Data Loader

-After a new release of TARA Acupoints ontology, please run the python script at `json-data-loader/tara-data-loader.py`.
-The python script executes a set of SPARQL queries (under `json-data-loader/sparql-queries`) agains the Stardog endpoint and saves the query results as corresponding json files needed for the TARA Article Search application.
+After a new release of the TARA Acupoints ontology, run the Python script at `json-data-loader/tara-data-loader.py`.
+This script executes a set of SPARQL queries (located in `json-data-loader/sparql-queries`) against the Stardog endpoint and saves the query results as corresponding JSON files required for the TARA Article Search application.

 ### Sample Execution